-Opened in July 2006, the Zanzibar Palace has quickly gained a reputation as one of the best boutique hotels in Stone Town.
-The hotel has been renovated with a lot of care and thought, and the owners, Frans and Cootje, pride themselves on great service and personal attention to guests.
+Opened in July 2006, the Zanzibar Palace has quickly gained a reputation as one of the best boutique hotels ...... in Stone Town.
+Zanzibar Palace Hotel is independently owned and the Italian management team pride themselves on great service and personal attention to guests.
+The hotel has been renovated with a lot of care and attention to detail.
 The result is a lovely friendly boutique hotel, which is highly original and has bags of character.

 The entire hotel has a strong Zanzibarian flavour and handcrafted furniture is used throughout.
 All of the furniture has been sourced locally, and years were spent finding the perfect pieces for each little nook and cranny.
 The furniture is of a very high quality, and each piece is unique - giving the Zanzibar Palace Hotel a wonderfully traditional feel.

 Each of the bedrooms is Zanzibari in style, though all have their own unique interior décor.
-There are nine rooms altogether, two of which are relatively small Luxury Rooms, five are the larger and more opulent Suites.
+There are nine rooms altogether, two of which are relatively small Luxury Rooms, and the remaning seven are the larger and more opulent Suites.

 The style continues in the communal areas.
 You enter the hotel through grand Zanzibari doors, where the small reception (with beautiful carved desk), lounge and dining area are all in one open-plan room.
 A second lounge area, set up on a step, is an inviting place to play a board game or two, while adjacent is a long, thin dining area.